 If you do need to purchase additional security, look for software that keeps security at the forefront while offering monthly fees that won’t break your budget.
 Most importantly, don’t let the fear of a cyber attack keep you from taking your retail store operations to the next level.

 Managing a thriving retail business requires not only time but the ability to multitask.
 With new technology changing customers’ expectations, it can be easy for simple operating tactics to get lost in the shuffle.
 Thankfully, that same technology can be used to streamline your business operations.

 A high-functioning retail business doesn’t happen by accident…it requires strategic steps to get moving in the right direction.
 Recrafting your store’s layout to improve the flow of foot traffic, implementing effective task management tools––like Compliant IA––to keep employees on-track, and investing in smart technology to protect sensitive data will put your store on track to becoming a more streamlined operation.

-Jasmine Glasheen is a retail writer, content marketer, and brand representative.
-She is a frequent contributor to prominent retail magazines and news sites, tech blogs, and numerous fashion and lifestyle trade shows; she also provides thought leadership on the retail sector for The Robin Report, IBM, Retail Minded, Sourcing Journal, and many more.
-She’s been a Vend Top 100 Retail Influencer for 2 years running and is her Instagram is listed as one of Vend’s 15 Retail Instagram accounts to follow.
+Jasmine Glasheen is a frequent contributor and provides thought leadership on the retail sector for The Robin Report, IBM, Retail Minded, Sourcing Journal, and many more.
+She’s been a Vend Top 100 Retail Influencer for 2 years running.
+Her Instagram is listed as one of Vend’s 15 Retail Instagram accounts to follow.